What Cricket Taught Me About System Design

 If one person tries to do everything, the team collapses.

-Systems are the same.
-Microservices work best with clear responsibilities.
+Microservices work best with the same principle-clear responsibilities.
 A payment service shouldn't also manage user profiles.
 A search service shouldn't handle authentication.
+Just like how Amazon's architecture separates its recommendation engine from its payment processing, each service handles one job exceptionally well.

 Key Takeaway: Just like in cricket, systems succeed when each service (or player) sticks to its specialty, and works in harmony with the rest.